 When to see your dentist about swollen and bleeding gums

 If your gums keep bleeding occasionally or remain sensitive, you should certainly mention it to your dentist at your next checkup.
 Simply improving your oral hygiene is not always enough to reverse the underlying cause and achieve a healthy gum; you might need a thorough dental cleaning.
-Check here to see if dental scaling is covered in your state by Medicaid, or check to see if it’s part of your insurance plan.
 Your dentist will also check for other oral health problems that may be linked to the condition of your gums.

 In some cases, though, you shouldn’t wait until your next routine checkup.
 Book a dental appointment straight away if you experience any of the following: